 I’m not sure if it’s the weather finally getting a hint of fall coming in, or that the skies are overcast most days, but all I want to do is wrap up in a cozy blanket and watch romantic comedies.
 Yes, I know, I am a HOPELESS romantic!
 With all the blankets lying around, I realized I didn’t have a place to store them.
-So when that happens, instead of going and buying something, I turn to building what I need.
+So when that happens, instead of going and buying something, I turn to building what I need which is a diy blanket ladder.
 That way I can make it to my specifications and liking.

 (Note: If you do not have access to a miter saw you can have Lowe’s or Home Depot cut your boards to the measurements you need.)